tkerby/flipperzero-firmware-wPlugins/README.md

 # ProtoPirate
 ## for Flipper Zero

-Work in progress... currently only decoding Kia V0 and V1 but will eventually be a drop-in app (fap) for decoding, storing, and replicating all automotive key fobs and any other protocols which utilize rolling code.
+Work in progress by The Pirates' Plunder crew... currently only decoding Kia V0 and V1 but will eventually be a drop-in app (fap) for decoding, storing, and replicating all automotive key fobs and any other protocols which utilize rolling code.